mzvk/590ideas/slax/standalones/event-scripts/gcore/README.md

 }
 ```

+3. Commit

-3. Wait for the trigger.
+4. Wait for the trigger.

 ## EXAMPLE